 - Produces light that looks like natural light

 Pro tip: It’s more of a studio photography umbrella than for outdoor photography, because it’s so big and acts like a sail in the wind.
-So even the slightest breeze will blow light stands over if nobody is holding onto them.
+So even the slightest breeze will blow over lightstands if nobody is holding onto them.

 4. Natural light and photography umbrellas

-The shoot through will cast a softer shadow than the opaque, reflective umbrella, because it allows some light to pass through the translucent white material onto the subject.
-It helps to have an assistant hold the umbrella in the right position to over your subject so that it’s not in shot, but also shields them from direct sunlight.
+It helps to have an assistant hold the umbrella in the right position over your subject so that it’s not in shot, but shields them from direct sunlight.

 Where to position a photography umbrella